 Do certain shows require certain outfits?

-Are fancy dress outfits allowed at the theatre?
+Are costumes allowed at the theatre?

 Do wear clothes that are an appopriate length

-Consider the length of your shirt, skirt or shorts when you're sitting in your seat.
+Consider the length of your shirt, skirt, or shorts when you're sitting in your seat.
 If you're sitting in the front rows of the orchestra seating or in the round, you don't want the cast and fellow audiences to see more of you than the stage.
 Make sure you feel classy and comfortable at the same time.